AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 it into any inventory to save time), press 'G'.

 To pick up an item from the ground to the pointsman's outfit, press 'g' or ','.
-Items that have some direct use (melee weapon or armor) will be equiped in the personal equipment outfit while if it has no direct use or the equipment outfit is full, the item will be moved to the shared inventory stash.
+Items that have some direct use (melee weapon or armor) will be equipped in the personal equipment outfit while if it has no direct use or the equippment outfit is full, the item will be moved to the shared inventory stash.

 When you are managing items in the inventory or on the ground, you should